haga-rak/floody/README.md

 ./build.sh test-https "floody-options: -d 10 -w 5 -c 15 -x 127.0.0.1:44344"
 ```

+Use `floody-target:<host-name>` to specify the host name of the server if it is different from `127.0.0.1`.

 ### Running a benchmark session

-The command `./build.sh bench` can be used to generate a benchmark between multiple proxy server.
+Use the following command to run a benchmark across multiple proxy servers:
-By default, the no-proxy configuration is also tested.

 ```bash
 ./build.sh bench "compare:44344 8080"
 ```

-This command will :
-- build the client (`floody`) in release mode
-- build the server (`floodys`) in release mode
-- start the web server on an available port
-- Run a subsequent test session for 44344 8080.

-The results will be saved in the directory `_results/`.
+By default, the no-proxy configuration is also tested.
+Results will be saved in the `_results/` directory.

 ### floody
-`floody` is a simple wrapper around HttpClient that provides modest performance.
-By default,
-floody will not validate the server certificate.
+`floody` is a simple wrapper around `HttpClient` that provides modest performance.
+By default, it does not validate server certificates.

 #### Command line options:
 ```